-All articles published in our journals are open access and freely available online, immediately upon publication.
+All articles published in Asploro Journal of Biomedical and Clinical Case Reports are open access and freely available online, immediately upon publication.
 This is made possible by an article-processing charge (APC) that covers the range of publishing services we provide.
 A portion of the APC will be reinvested on the services provided by the Editorial Screening team, the Editorial team, the Production team, the Proofing team, the Editorial Quality Assurance team, the Indexing teams that liaise with all major index services, and the Support teams.
 When your manuscript is editorially accepted and before publication, APC is charged to you, institution or employer.

 If an author would like their article to be published, but cannot afford the APC, then individual waiver requests are considered on a case-by-case basis and may be granted in cases of genuine need.

 A growing number of universities, funding organizations and government agencies maintain funds to assist researchers with open-access publication fees.
 Authors should contact their home institutions and funding organizations about options for assistance with open-access fees.

 Details of all funding sources for the work in question should be given in a separate section entitled ‘Funding’.
 This should appear before the ‘Acknowledgements’ section.